Provably Finding a Hidden Dense Submatrix among Many Planted Dense Submatrices via Convex Programming: Numerical Experiments

 using the Python implementation of Alg.~\ref{alg:densub}.
 We use the augmented Lagrangian parameter $\tau=2$, stopping tolerance $10^{-4}$, and maximum number of iterations $2000$ as in the previous experiment.
 We record each computed solution $\X$ after rounding and compare to the matrix representation of the planted submatrix indexed by $(U_1, U_1)$.
 We say that we have recovered the planted submatrix if

 and count the number of recoveries of $\X_0$ for each $(q,m)$-pair.

-The results of this experiment are summarized in Figure~\ref{fig:E2-recovery}.
+The results of this experiment are summarized in Figure~\ref{fig:E2-recovery}; we plot the theoretical phase transition curve

+given by~\eqref{eq:rec-gap} with constant $c_1 = 6$.
 As in Section~\ref{sec:expt-1}, we have empirical recovery rates that match those predicted by Theorem~\ref{thm:suff-cond-random}.
 Again, when $q$ and $m$ satisfy~\eqref{eq:rec-gap} we have perfect recovery of $\X_0$ in almost all trials.
 The reported recovery rates are perhaps overly pessimistic in this case.
 We record recovery of the submatrix indexed by $(U_1, U_1)$.
-When $M-m >>$, this submatrix is not the unique densest $(m,m)$-submatrix in expectation.
-In this case, the solution $\X$ is a convex combination of several $(m,m)$-submatrix of similar densities.
+When $M >> m$, this submatrix is not the unique densest $m \times m$-submatrix in expectation.
+In this case, the solution $\X$ is a convex combination of several $m \times m$-submatrices of similar densities.
 We will see in the next section that we can identify the submatrices comprising these solutions using simple rounding techniques in certain cases.